List of endemic species of the British Isles: Isopods

-Metatrichoniscoides celticus Oliver & Trew, 1981 - A small woodlouse usually below 3mm.
-It is found only on maritime cliffs in the Vale of Glamorgan from Ogmore-by-Sea to St. Donat's.
+Metatrichoniscoides celticus Oliver & Trew, 1981 - a small woodlouse usually below 3 mm.
+It is found only on maritime cliffs in the Vale of Glamorgan from Ogmore-by-Sea to St Donat's.

 Birds

 Britain has few endemic species of birds but quite a few subspecies.
 A few Arctic-Alpine species have subspecies in the British Isles, some have been in the islands since the last Ice Age, but many spread in the immediate Sub-Arctic conditions as the ice retreated.
 Furthermore, these species were later reinforced by newer arrivals as the climate assumed temperatures and conditions more similar to the present day.